SEER-Medicare: Required Documents & Instructions for Submitting Applications

 - Institutional Review Board (IRB) approval

-Please provide documentation that you have received approval from the Institutional Review Board (IRB) of your local institution.
+Please provide documentation of the determination of the Institutional Review Board (IRB) of your local institution.
 The title on the IRB approval must correspond with the title on the SEER-Medicare data request.
 For more information, please see IRB approval and HIPAA Regulations.

-- Request form (DOCX, 19 KB) for restricted
+- Request form (DOCX, 22 KB) for Restricted

-If your organization is a consulting firm, contractor, or pharmaceutical company, then your proposal must include information about the funding source and a letter from the funder indicating that you are free to work and publish your findings without limitations by the funder.
+If your organization is a consulting firm, contractor, biomedical or pharmaceutical company, or your project is funded by one of these entities, your application must include information about the funding source.
+The application packet must include a letter from the funder indicating that you are free to work and publish your findings without limitations by the funder.
 This letter must be on company letterhead.

 SEER Investigators must submit to the SEER-Medicare contact: